nest-desktop/nest-desktop/docs/user/setup.rst

 For more information read the full documentation
 `here <https://sylabs.io/docs/>`__.

-1. Clone working copy from repository and go to Singularity folder:
+1. Clone a working copy from the repository and go to the Singularity folder:

 .. code-block:: bash

   git clone https://github.com/nest-desktop/nest-desktop
   cd nest-desktop/singularity

-2. Build singularity container (with sudo):
+2. Build the Singularity container (with sudo):

 .. code-block:: bash

   singularity build nest-desktop-app.sif nest-desktop-app.def

-3. Start singularity container
+3. Start the Singularity container

 .. code-block:: bash